As you already know, the modern Architect can’t be separated from his software. This is a list of 6 awesome software every architect must-have.

 Basic rendering software

-Often to enhance the quality of rendering you can use either an independent rendering software or a plugin.
+Often to enhance the quality of rendering you can use either independent rendering software or a plugin.

 Vray produces quick photo-realistic renderings, walkthroughs and animations.
 It is the choice of many architects.